Why should I use your service?

 Kindly note that, for new clients who have never before used my services, a reservation is not considered confirmed until after the registration visit and non-refundable deposit.
 Services between November 15 – January 15 require a non-refundable deposit at the time of reservation.

-If you expect to travel under short notice, it might be a good idea to schedule a registration visit with keys right away, which will provide greater freedom when you have to travel unexpectedly.
-Due to the registration process, I am rarely able to accommodate last-minute requests.
+If you expect to travel under short notice, it might be a good idea to schedule a registration visit right away and to keep keys on file, which will provide greater freedom when you have to travel unexpectedly.
+Due to the registration process and scheduling, I am rarely able to accommodate last-minute requests.

 When should I book the registration visit?

 I strongly encourage new clients to schedule their registration visit well in advance of their departure date.
 There could be issues with the keys/access codes or perhaps it’s just not a good fit.
-I might not be available to meet during peak times, and I do not consider new requests for pet sitting as reserved until after the registration visit and non-refundable key deposit.
-To avoid last-minute scrambling, please schedule your registration visit in advance, between six months to several weeks before your departure.
+I might not be available to meet during peak times, and service requests from new clients are not considered confirmed until after the registration process has been completed, including the non-refundable deposit and key pick up.
+To avoid last-minute scrambling, please schedule your registration visit in advance, between five months to several weeks before your departure.

 I want to meet you first before leaving my cats/hamsters with you.